 On this page you will find frequently asked questions about managing your debt on myfines.sa.gov.au.
 If you are looking for information that hasn't been covered on this page, please contact us.

-If your notice number begins with a B or G, the police officer who issued your fine may still be in the process of having your fine uploaded onto the SAPOL system.
+If your notice number begins with a B or F, the police officer who issued your fine may still be in the process of having your fine uploaded onto the SAPOL system.
 Please wait until a week before the due date and try again.
 Alternatively, you can print and complete a payment arrangement request form and return it to us by email with a copy of your notice, before its current due date.

-If you have enquiries about your fine and why it was issued, please contact the SAPOL Expiation Notice Branch on (08) 8463 4388 or via email.
+If you have enquiries about your fine and why it was issued, please contact the SAPOL Expiation Notice Branch on 1300 920 362 or via email.

 This means the fine is still with the agency that issued your fine e.g. Council.
 You can still print and complete a payment arrangement request form and return it to us via email with a copy of your notice, before its current due date.